inhumatesystems/rti-client/README.md

 * [Vue legacy](vue-legacy/) client (for Vue2 - not for use in new development)

 All client libraries share the same [protobuf definitions](proto/).

+## Contributing

+Contributions of any kind are welcome.

+- Please file bug reports and/or feature requests as [GitHub issues](https://github.com/inhumatesystems/rti-client/issues)
+- Suggest code changes by creating a [pull request](https://github.com/inhumatesystems/rti-client/pulls)
+- For any other questions, comments or inquiries, [get in touch](https://inhumatesystems.com/#contact)